MicrosoftDocs/azure-docs/articles/active-directory/cloud-sync/how-to-prerequisites.md

 2. The PowerShell execution policy on the local server must be set to Undefined or RemoteSigned.

-3. If there's a firewall between your servers and Azure AD, configure see [Firewall and proxy requirements](#firewall-and-proxy-requirements) below.
+3. If there's a firewall between your servers and Azure AD, see [Firewall and proxy requirements](#firewall-and-proxy-requirements) below.

 >[!NOTE]
 > Installing the cloud provisioning agent on Windows Server Core is not supported.